 International Centres.
-Are major concentrations of a wide range of globally attractive, specialist or comparison shopping.
+Centres, which form part of the London Plan's hierarchy of centres, which are major concentrations of a wide range of globally attractive, specialist or comparison shopping.

-Large scale office.
-A B1(a) use with a floor area of more than 1000 sq m (10,750 sq ft).
+Large-scale office/business.
+A B1(a)/ B Class use with use with a floor area of more than 1000 sq m (GEA).